 - Whether this is the first incidence of laminitis or a chronic issue

-- Any current medical conditions, such as Pituitary Pars Intermedia Dysfunction (PPID), also known as Equine Cushing’s disease, Equine Metabolic Syndrome (EMS)
+- Any current medical conditions, such as Pituitary Pars Intermedia Dysfunction (PPID) or Equine Metabolic Syndrome (EMS)

 - All current medications

 Treatment will depend on the cause of the laminitis.
-As noted, horses with food-related laminitis require immediate removal from that source, whether pasture or grain.
-A mare with a retained placenta must have the remaining placenta removed and her uterus flushed.
+For example, a mare with a retained placenta must have the remaining placenta removed and her uterus flushed.

 Working With a Farrier